KonradDanielewski/DeepEcoHab/README.md

 After it's installed open the Anaconda Prompt and run `conda install git`.
 Then follow the instructions below by copy-pasting them into the terminal.
 The provided instructions create a new directory on your `C` drive where the downloaded repository will be stored.

-To install DeepEcoHab you can use the provided yaml file:
+To install DeepEcoHab you can use the provided yaml file.
+Please run the following commands line by line in the terminal:

 ```
 cd C:\